It’s not really a “theory” at all. It is a social movement, akin to a religion.

 The solution to the problem of pay disparities, then, is not to cancel all men, or to promote Eugenics via human cloning to create a future with no men in it (thank you Jurassic World: Dominion), but simply to promote pay transparency.

 I’m all in favor of pay transparency — and I’m in favor of an Equal Rights Amendment, too.
-There’s no need to call people names and go on a tirade filled with angry accusations and conspiracy theories just to achieve these sorts of reasonable goals.
-Just ask for what you want.
+There’s no need to call people names and go on a tirade filled with angry accusations and conspiracy theories about invisible structures of oppression, just to achieve these sorts of reasonable goals.
+Just ask for what you want!
 Be direct.
 You may be surprised how many people already agree with you.

 A Post-Racial Society?